The instructions below are just to quickly get you going with E2B. If you have special requirements then read the 'Make E2B' pages.

-1. Download Easy2Boot - run the .exe file (turn off your AntiVirus program first, if it causes trouble!)
+1. Download Easy2Boot - run the .exe file (turn off your AntiVirus program first, if it causes trouble!
+1000's of E2B drives are made every day - if it contained a virus you would have heard about it!)

 2. Select the USB drive, language and click the RED BUTTON